-Artist Daveion Thompson contributes to this ethos from an introspection.
-In the following series Thompson explores what he describes as a “soft black gaze.”
+Artist dayday contributes to this ethos from an introspection.
+In the following series dayday explores what they describe as a “soft Black gaze.”

-“I am very much interested in changing how black people and other POC are perceived (with strong focus around the black male identity), by using what I like to call ‘a soft black gaze’ when photographing my subjects,” says Thompson.
+“I am very much interested in changing how Black people and other POC are perceived [with strong focus around the Black male identity], by using what I like to call ‘a soft Black gaze’ when photographing my subjects,” says dayday.

-As a queer black man himself, Thompson uses personal insight to dispel the stereotypes and hyper-masculinity often wrongly attached to his subjects – providing an authentic platform of expression and an unveiled reality of black identity.
-“This soft black gaze allows me to humanise black people in a way that is rarely portrayed in America, especially when it comes to black men,” he says.
+As a queer Black person, dayday uses personal insight to dispel the stereotypes and hyper-masculinity often wrongly attached to their subjects – providing an authentic platform of expression and an unveiled reality of Black identity.
+“This soft Black gaze allows me to humanise Black people in a way that is rarely portrayed in America, especially when it comes to Black men,” they say.

-It is often the misconceptions and limited understandings of black people and other minorities that cause formidable actions against them, perpetuating a dangerous environment.
-Thompson not only proposes a new look to the black identity, he also acknowledges the conflict within it.
-Showing subjects with their backs turned, behind curved metallic bars, or with faces covered, his work alludes to the external forces of antagonism so rife within our current existence.
+It is often the misconceptions and limited understandings of Black people and other minorities that cause formidable actions against them, perpetuating a dangerous environment. dayday not only proposes a new look to the Black identity, they also acknowledge the conflict within it.
+Showing subjects with their backs turned, behind curved metallic bars, or with faces covered, their work alludes to the external forces of antagonism so rife within our current existence.

-Within the frame of each photograph we witness a world Thompson has created, where black identity is beautified and celebrated with the visual grace of a Romanticist painting..
+Within the frame of each photograph we witness a world dayday has created, where Black identity is beautified and celebrated with the visual grace of a Romanticist painting.
 Black bodies blossom under gossamers of natural light and 35mm film grain, seemingly evading the clutter of political inquisition and discrimination.
-A nurtured vision of black queerness has been extracted from the taboo peripherals of American culture.
+A nurtured vision of Black queerness has been extracted from the taboo peripherals of American culture.
 “Most of my personal work deals with the idea of perspective – how I see myself internally and how the external world views me.
-Whether that perspective is around masculinity, sexuality, race or ethnicity, my queer black identity is what drives the images I make,” says Thompson.
+Whether that perspective is around masculinity, sexuality, race or ethnicity, my queer Black identity is what drives the images I make,” says dayday.